Beat the Winter Blues in Blue Ridge

 Shop, dine and wine with a three-day weekend that screams, “Girls just want to have fun!”

-BLUE RIDGE, GEORGIA--DECEMBER 2016—Gather the gals for a three-day getaway with this easy-to-follow itinerary to guide explorations of Blue Ridge, Georgia, about 90 minutes north of Atlanta via Interstate 575:
+BLUE RIDGE, GEORGIA--JANUARY —Gather the gals for a three-day getaway with this easy-to-follow itinerary to guide explorations of Blue Ridge, Georgia, about 90 minutes north of Atlanta via Interstate 575:

 Get moving!
 Spend the day exploring Blue Ridge's major trail systems, including access to the Appalachian Trail which extends for more than 2,000 miles to Maine through many of the states on the Eastern Seaboard.
 The most popular of the waterfalls in Fannin County is Long Creek Falls, which can be seen by hiking down a short side trail from the combined Appalachian/Benton MacKaye Trail.

 Then, rejuvenate with a trip to the spa.
-A full service spa located in the heart of Blue Ridge, Serenity in the Mountains promises the R&R every woman craves (59 McKinney Rd.) and draws guests from both around the corner and around the country.
+A full service spa located in the heart of Blue Ridge, Serenity in the Mountains promises the R&R every woman craves and draws guests from both around the corner and around the country.
 Choose from restorative options like the Neuromuscular Massage, Body Scrub or the Refresher Facial.
-Whether in search of a hot stone facial, a relaxing massage, a haircut or just a manicure, this is the go-to destination to get away from it all.
-For in-town pampering, try Teatrees Boutique Spa (3293 East 1st St.).
+Whether in search of a hot stone facial, a relaxing massage, a haircut or just a manicure, this is the go-to destination to get away from it all with special packages for girlfriend getaways.
+For in-town pampering, try Teatrees Boutique Spa.
 Indulge in a Vanilla Lavender Sugar Scrub or a French Rose Body Wrap.
-Book a "spa party" for four or more girlfriends and enjoy complimentary refreshments as well as 10% off lunch at Harvest on Main.
+Check out their specials.

 If you go